OscarPlayer/OscarPlayer/README.md

 Thais is a launcher for Minecraft.
-You nerd Python to write, and I recommend use  Visual Studio Code to use the code.
+You need Python to write, and I recommend use  Visual Studio Code to use the code.

 <!---
 OscarPlayer/OscarPlayer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.